gjr80/weewx-aurora/readme.md

 # Aurora driver extension #

-A [weeWX](http://weewx.com/ "WeeWX - Open source software for your weather station") driver for Power One Aurora inverters.
+A [WeeWX](http://weewx.com/ "WeeWX - Open source software for your weather station") driver for Power One Aurora inverters.

 ## Description ##

-The *Aurora driver* extension allows weeWX to interact with a Power One Aurora inverter to obtain and archive solar PV data from the inverter.
+The *Aurora driver* extension allows WeeWX to interact with a Power One Aurora inverter to obtain and archive solar PV data from the inverter.
 The driver interacts with the inverter over a serial connection using the Power One Aurora Inverter Series Communications Protocol to query the inverter state.
-The driver maps various inverter readings to weeWX loop packet fields and emits loop packets at a user configurable rate.
+The driver maps various inverter readings to WeeWX loop packet fields and emits loop packets at a user configurable rate.

 The *Aurora driver* extension consists of:

-- a weeWX driver for the Power One Aurora inverter
+- a WeeWX driver for the Power One Aurora inverter
-- a custom weeWX database schema to support the Aurora inverter
+- a custom WeeWX database schema to support the Aurora inverter

 ## Pre-Requisites ##

 The *Aurora driver* extension requires:

--   weeWX v3.7.0 or greater
+-   WeeWX v3.7.0 or greater
 -   the *python-serial* package

 ## Installation ##

 The *Aurora driver* extension can be installed manually or automatically using the [*wee_extension* utility](http://weewx.com/docs/utilities.htm#wee_extension_utility).
 The preferred method of installation is through the use of *wee_extension*.

-**Note:** Symbolic names are used below to refer to some file location on the weeWX system.
+**Note:** Symbolic names are used below to refer to some file location on the WeeWX system.
 These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below:

 -   *$DOWNLOAD_ROOT*.
 The path to the directory containing the downloaded *Aurora driver* extension.
 -   *$BIN_ROOT*.
-The path to the directory where weeWX executables are located.
-This directory varies depending on weeWX installation method.
-Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the [weeWX User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the weeWX Weather System") for further information.
+The path to the directory where WeeWX executables are located.
+This directory varies depending on WeeWX installation method.
+Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the [WeeWX User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the WeeWX Weather System") for further information.

 ### Installation using the wee_extension utility ###

-1. Download the latest *Aurora driver* extension from the *Aurora driver* extension [releases page](https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the weeWX machine.
+1. Download the latest *Aurora driver* extension from the *Aurora driver* extension [releases page](https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the WeeWX machine.

         $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-aurora/releases/download/v0.7.2/aurora-0.7.2.tar.gz

     where *$DOWNLOAD_ROOT* is the path to the directory where the *Aurora driver* extension is to be downloaded.

-1. Stop weeWX:
+1. Stop WeeWX:

         $ sudo /etc/init.d/weewx stop